TheCount511/ZTM_Shopping-list/README.md

 # ZTM_Shopping-list
-Zero to mastery shopping list with features of adding items, striking out acquired items, and deleting items
+Zero to mastery DOM Events Exercise- Html and Js based shopping list with the features of adding items, striking out acquired items, and deleting items